-Left hand score: During Codebreaker games the upper left number refers to the number of guesses players have made during the present game.
+Left hand score: During Codebreaker[TM] games the upper left number refers to the number of guesses players have made during the present game.
 At the end of the game, the left controller player's score appears in this position.

-Right hand score: In one-player Codebreaker games, this number appears throughout the game to show the number of consecutive games of Codebreaker.
+Right hand score: In one-player Codebreaker games, this number appears throughout the game to show the number of consecutive games of Codebreaker you've played.